 The amount of commission can vary widely and really depends on the type of product being sold.
 I’ve seen commissions ranging from 1-2% to 50%.
 The time frame also varies; the standard Amazon cookie lasts just 24 hours.

 How do you start affiliate marketing?

-When you’re a beginner blogger writing your first few posts, Amazon Associates is the best programme to sign up to.
+When you’re a beginner blogger writing your first few posts, Amazon Associates is the best program to sign up for.

 As long as you have a blog you should be eligible.
 Amazon will only check your suitability once you’ve made your first three sales.
 (It can be best to wait until you’re getting at least 1000 visitors a month as there’s a time limit on hitting your first 3 sales.
 Otherwise, you can end up reapplying and having to redo all your affiliate links).

 The best thing about Amazon is the huge range of products.
 Everybody knows and trusts Amazon.
 There’s something to promote for every niche.
 The downside of Amazon is the low commissions and 24-hour cookie.

 Amazon works best for blogs with good traffic.
 For smaller niche blogs it can be better to find products with higher commissions.
 Promoting downloadable ebooks and courses from other bloggers often works well.